Training Plan

 Physical Fitness: Adequate physical fitness to participate in physically demanding activities, such as operating firefighting equipment, wearing breathing apparatus, and conducting rescue operations.

-Experience in Emergency Response: A background in emergency response, such as experience in a emergency service officer role or involvement in emergency drills, to ensure trainees can apply advanced techniques effectively.
+Experience in Emergency Response: A background in emergency response, such as experience in a emergency service officer role or involvement in emergency drills is beneficial, to ensure trainees can apply advanced techniques effectively.